OpenNewsLabs/field-guide-security-training-newsroom/docs/Chapter02-04-Setting-Up-Signal.md

 Remind folks that, in addition to keeping their own conversations private, by using encrypted messaging, they can normalize the use of encrypted messaging, which makes it safer for vulnerable people to use encryption without standing out.

+*Note: this lesson would be much stronger with a better explanation of who does have access to cleartext SMS, and under what circumstances.
+We'd love it if you wanted to  [submit an issue](https://github.com/OpenNewsLabs/newsroom-security-curricula/issues) with some resources or readings that do a good job of articulating this.*

-Talk a bit about what Signal can protect (messages traveling over the network) and what it can't protect (messages are still stored on your phone, so anyone who is able to unlock your phone has access to them.)
+The conversation should include some review of what Signal can protect (messages traveling over the network) and what it can't protect (messages are still stored on your phone, so anyone who is able to unlock your phone has access to them.)

+Real questions that users might have: who actually has access to your text messages?
+The answer is a bit complex.
+While it is relatively trivial for someone else to read messages sent in cleartext over a public wifi network, messages sent from your phone over the cell network are not as easily intercepted.
+However, your phone company does have access to the contents of all of your cleartext SMS messages, which means they can be subpoenaed or otherwise acquired by local police, the FBI, or the NSA.
+It is relatively well documented that the NSA has, historically, [swept up phone records in bulk](https://theintercept.com/2015/07/09/spying-internet-orders-magnitude-invasive-phone-metadata/).
+And that's just inside the US.
+Around the world, privacy protections can vary widely.
+And as long as privacy protection is legal, and not technical, individuals are vulnerable to changes in the law or to government overreach.

+If you're sure you don't mind the FBI reading all of your text messages there are still good reasons to encrypt them:
++ You might change your mind.
+And by using Signal now, you can ensure that it is there, and working, when you decide you need it.
++ Other people need it.
+The more people there are who use software, the easier it is to use.
+That's because the simple act of using a tool like Signal effectively creates community around that tool.
++ Privacy should be normal.
+If democracy activists and vulnerable journalists are the only ones encrypting their text messages, their communications stand out.
+But if everyone encrypts the boring stuff -- the 25 message exchange about who is bringing what to a holiday meal, the back and forth about what time to meet or the dressing room photo of a questionable coat -- then we all clear the way for vulnerable users to use encryption without standing out.
++ You never know when you might find yourself working on a story where the risk of a subpoena is higher than usual.
+By making some small shifts now, you can ensure that the next time you find yourself thinking "I should probably not be sending this in cleartext" your next thought is "oh, right, I'm not. :)" instead of "Ack, what was that app?"

 ### Installing Signal

-The screenshots below reflect the iOS install process.
+These screenshots reflect the iOS install process.

 1. Start by downloading and installing Signal.
 Visit <https://signal.org> for quick access to the most current download links.